mirmdasif/webpageanalyzer/README.md

 Running
 --------
-  - Run the following command to run the project locally.
+  - From the project directory run the following command to run the project locally.
      ```./gradlew bootRun```

 Test Url